|Last Quarterly Update:||11/4/2013|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry sell flowers, potted plants, and other gifts from physical retail establishments.
-No major companies dominate the industry.
+No major US companies dominate the industry.
 Floral order-taking services such as 1-800-FLOWERS.COM, FTD, and Teleflora provide orders to independent florists but are also competitors.

 Demand for flowers depends on discretionary consumer spending.
 The profitability of individual shops depends on effective marketing.
 Companies focus on a local or regional market and compete based on location, price, and customer service.
 Florists also compete with supermarkets and mass merchandisers selling flowers, which can often sell at lower prices because of volume purchases from growers or wholesalers.
-The industry is highly fragmented: the 50 largest companies account for less than 10 percent of revenue.
+The US industry is highly fragmented: the 50 largest companies account for less than 10 percent of revenue.

 PRODUCTS, OPERATIONS & TECHNOLOGY